-April 2022 remained worse than target at 38.7%.
-Most sites have fully resumed surgical activity, however, some sites continue to experience reductions in surgical activity due to staffing challenges.
-Scheduled surgical activity is focused on urgentand delayed surgeries, including patients who were postponed due to COVID or waiting more than twice their clinical benchmark.
+July 2022 remained worse than target at 34.2%.
+Most sites have fully resumed surgical activity, however, a few sites continue to experience reductions in surgical activity due to staffing challenges.
+Scheduled surgical activity is focused on urgent and delayed surgeries, including patients who were postponed due to COVID or waiting more than twice their clinical benchmark.
 As a result, some non-urgent patients may be waiting longer for their surgery.